SoulAuctioneer/slerp/README.md

 *   `routines/`: This directory contains the different narrative paths or "routines" that the user can experience.
 Each routine is a collection of scenes.
     *   `base_routine.py`: A base class for all routines.
     *   `base_scene.py`: A base class for all scenes.
-    *   `routine_ascend/`: An example routine directory, containing the scenes for that specific narrative.
+    *   `routine_ascend/`: A routine where Slerp plays the role of a slushie vending machine in a futuristic gas station.
+    *   `routine_therapist/`: A routine where Slerp plays the role of an incompetent and absurd therapist.
 *   `lib/`: Contains third-party library files.
 *   `tests/`: Contains scripts for testing hardware components.
 *   `assets/`: Contains all the media for the project, including images, fonts, and audio files.